-Suntrust’s fees are $725 for all loans, which includes processing appraisal and credit report fees.
+Suntrust’s fees are between $725 to $2,100, and include processing appraisal and credit report fees.
 They quote rates with no origination fee, but for certain loans, such as FHA, VA and USDA, there may be an up-front insurance premium or guarantee fee, which are charged by the respective agencies.
 In addition, there are other closing costs that are not charged by Suntrust and which vary by the location of the property.

 Suntrust’s turnaround times average 45 days, which may be too long in tight real estate markets, where there are multiple bids for every property and there are multiple offers.

 Following is a brief description of the twelve products you can find at Suntrust.

 - Agency 30-year fixed rate – no changes and no surprises with these loans.
 They are made to agency standards, with the maximum loan $453,100 – $679,750, depending on location of the property.
 The minimum credit score is 620.